BVR198/Machine_Learning_Specialization/README.md

 `Outliers`: Individual data points beyond the whiskers are plotted as individual points.

 ### Synthetic Minority Over-sampling Technique ( SMOTE )
+Synthetic Minority Over-sampling Technique is a sampling technique designed to address the issue of `Class Imbalance` in Machine Learning